-Former Add / Alts Subtype Proposed Service Order Type and Subtype Install Controlled Load The following Service order will be issued to the MP: Metering Service Works - Install Controlled Load Move Meter The following Service order will be issued to the MP: Metering Service Works - Move Meter And additionally the following Service Order may be issued to the DNSP (except in NSW) if the supply connection point must also be moved: Supply Service Works - Supply Alteration Install Meter This Service Order will be issued to an MP when an additional meter is required to be added to an existing connection or for a new meter for a new connection.
-Metering Service Works - Install Meter If the metering being installed requires a Supply Alteration (e.g. phase upgrade) then an additional transaction will be issued to the DNSP: Supply Service Works - Supply Alteration If the customer, REC or Retailer requires supply isolation to facilitate this metering work an additional transaction may be issued to the DNSP: Supply Service Works - Temporary Isolation Remove Meter This Service Order will be issued to an MP when a meter removal is required.
-Metering Service Works - Remove meter If the customer, REC or Retailer requires Supply Isolation to facilitate this metering work an additional transaction may be issued to the DNSP: Supply Service Works - Temporary Isolation If this results in there being no meters assigned to that NMI, then an additional transaction must be issued to the DNSP (except NSW): Supply Service Works - Supply Abolishment.
+Former Add / Alts Subtype Proposed Service Order Type and Subtype Install Controlled Load The following Service order will be issued to the MP: Metering Service Works - Install Controlled Load Move Meter The following Service order will be issued to the MP or to the DNSP in Victoria of for type 5/6 meters Metering Service Works - Move Meter And additionally the following Service Order may be issued to the DNSP (except in NSW) if the supply connection point must also be moved: Supply Service Works - Supply Alteration Install Meter This Service Order will be issued to an MP or to the DNSP in Victoria when an additional meter is required to be added to an existing connection or for a new meter for a new connection.
+Metering Service Works - Install Meter If the metering being installed requires a Supply Alteration (e.g. phase upgrade) then an additional service order will be issued to the DNSP: Supply Service Works - Supply Alteration If the customer, REC or Retailer requires supply isolation to facilitate this metering work an additional service order may be issued to the DNSP: Supply Service Works - Temporary Isolation Remove Meter This Service Order will be issued to an MP or to the DNSP in Victoria or for type 5/6 meters: when a meter removal is required.
+Metering Service Works - Remove meter If the customer, REC or Retailer requires Supply Isolation to facilitate this metering work an additional transaction may be issued to the DNSP: Supply Service Works - Temporary Isolation If this results in there being no meters assigned to that NMI, then an additional service order must be issued to the DNSP (except NSW): Supply Service Works - Supply Abolishment.

 Former Add / Alts Subtype Proposed Service Order Type and Subtype Exchange Meter This Service Order will be commonly used to facilitate meter churn for metering competition.
-This Service Order will be issued to an MP when a meter exchange is required: Metering Service Works - Exchange meter If the Metering being exchanged requires a Supply Alteration (e.g. phase upgrade) then an additional transaction may be issued to the DNSP: Supply Service Works - Supply Alteration If the customer, REC or Retailer requires Supply Isolation to facilitate this metering work an additional transaction may be issued to the DNSP: Supply Service Works - Temporary Isolation Other A New Metering Works subtype has been created to allow for a request to remotely re-configure a meter: Metering Service Works - Meter Reconfiguration The specifics of the meter reconfiguration request must be defined in the Special Instructions field in the service order and agreed contractually between the parties
+This Service Order will be issued to an MP or to the DNSP in Victoria when a meter exchange is required: Metering Service Works - Exchange meter If the Metering being exchanged requires a Supply Alteration (e.g. phase upgrade) then an additional service order may be issued to the DNSP: Supply Service Works - Supply Alteration If the customer, REC or Retailer requires Supply Isolation to facilitate this metering work an additional service order may be issued to the DNSP: Supply Service Works - Temporary Isolation Other A New Metering Works subtype has been created to allow for a request to remotely re-configure a meter: Metering Service Works - Meter Reconfiguration The specifics of the meter reconfiguration request must be defined in the Special Instructions field in the service order and agreed contractually between the parties